IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ####1.2.1.3.
 OBJECT COLORS
 We can glean some information about the state of each object based on their color.
 Let’s take a look at Grasshopper’s default color coding system.

-The color of a parameter which contains neither warnings nor errors is light gray.
-This color indicates that everything is working properly with the parameter.
+The color of a object which contains neither warnings nor errors is light gray.
+This color indicates that everything is working properly with the parameter or component.

 The color of a parameter which contains warnings is orange.
 An orange-colored parameter object is not able to send data.
 Failing to send data would result in a warning because the parameter is not yet contributing to the solution.
 The user can resolve this problem by wiring data to its input or configuring data for it to hold in its internal storage.
 A parameter can either store references to existing Rhino data or new data “picked” fresh for use in Grasshopper.
 All freshly added parameters appear orange until they have data to send.